-Gayndah is a rural town of 1750 people on the Burnett River, where it is joined by Oakey Creek, 110 km west of Maryborough and 250 km north-west of Brisbane.
+Gayndah is a rural town on the Burnett River, where it is joined by Oakey Creek, 110 km west of Maryborough and 250 km north-west of Brisbane.

 The Gayndah district was settled as a part of the great pastoral expansion of the late 1840s, and Archer's Lookout near the Gayndah high school marks a hill memorialised as the place where Thomas Archer surveyed the Burnett Valley.
 In 1849 the New South Wales government was planning a mail run to 'Gayndah on the Burnett'.
 It is thought that the name was of Aboriginal derivation, referring either to an endemic tree species or to thunder.
 The settlement at this time consisted of a straggling township with a few hotels, a court house and a post office, and Gayndah was gazetted as a town in 1852.

 By the early 1860s there were a hospital, a primary school (1863), Baptist and Catholic churches and a temporary school of arts.
 The township was made a municipality in 1866, coinciding with gold discoveries to the west at Eidsvold.
 Eidsvold's fortune was too distant to benefit Gayndah, however, and from a high of 671 in the 1871 census the town's population declined.
 As a consequence it was denied a railway link, further stifling growth, while mining centres - which were classified as principal towns of over 1000 people - were eligible for priority railway construction.
 Thirty years later, in the year of Federation, Gayndah's population regained the 600 mark, and the township was described in the Australian Handbook (1903):